by Amanda Sullivan

-Of the many techniques we have at our disposal for researching our ancestors, timelines can be among the most eye-opening and, yet, they are often forgotten – buried in an endless genealogy to-do list or put off for some future rainy day when we have more time.
-But they can be the best way to avoid missing critical information about our ancestors – information that we need to grow our trees and break down brick walls.
+Of the many techniques we have at our disposal for researching our ancestors, a family history timeline created for an ancestor can be among the most eye-opening.
+And, yet, they are often forgotten – buried in an endless genealogy to-do list or put off for some future rainy day when we have more time.

 Timelines are a uniquely important research tool.
 When done correctly, they can aid us in sorting out the “where,” “when,” and “why,” of our ancestor’s lives – shedding new light on the important events of those who came before us.
 And they can help us identify holes and inconsistencies, making new possibilities for research visible for the first time.